The number of outpatient hand surgical cases has steadily increased since the development of the Hand and Upper Extremity Program in 2010.

 - Together, we combine the latest technology and clinical methods to offer comprehensive, coordinated care with a family-centered approach.

-- We have the only pediatric on-site, hospital-based orthotics and prosthetics practice in Georgia.
+- We have the only pediatric, hospital-based orthotics and prosthetics practice in Georgia.

 After surgical intervention, we offer hand and upper extremity therapy services to help patients reach the highest level of function possible.